Royal Albanian Air Corps: History

-For the following seven years Albania’s territory was partitioned and occupied by the armies of its more powerful neighbours and it was not until December 1920 that the League of Nations recognized Albania’s sovereignty as a ‘Principality with a vacant throne’, and accepted it as a member state.
-Following the country’s re-emergence as an independent nation, a new National Army of some 15,600 men was decreed and several subsequent attempts were made to re-establish a small air arm.
+For the following seven years Albania's territory was partitioned and occupied by the armies of its more powerful neighbours.
+It was not until December 1920 that the League of Nations recognized Albania's sovereignty as a 'Principality with a vacant throne', and accepted it as a member state.
+Following the country's re-emergence as an independent nation, a new National Army of some 15,600 men was decreed and several subsequent attempts were made to re-establish a small air arm.

-However, the new country suffered acutely from both financial and political instability and, as short-lived governments came and went, insufficient money could be found to re-build the Air Corps; just five aircraft being acquired between 1922 and 1925.
+However, the new country suffered acutely from both financial and political instability and, as short-lived governments came and went, insufficient money could be found to re-build the Air Corps; just five aircraft were acquired between 1922 and 1925.
 In December 1924, a Yugoslav army had invaded Albania, overthrowing the government, and re-installing Ahmed Bey Zogu as Prime Minister.
 Zogu quickly abolished the Principality and declared Albania a Republic with himself as President.
-He soon reneged on his promises to Yugoslavia, instead aligning the country with Italy, and in the years that followed, Mussolini’s Italy took increasing control of Albania’s financial, political and military affairs.
-In September 1928, Zogu secured the parliament’s agreement to the dissolution of the Republic and declared Albania to be a monarchy with himself crowned Zog I, King of the Albanians; the National Army being re-styled Ushtria Mbretërore Shqiptare (Royal Albanian Army) and its tiny Air Corps was awarded the title of Forcat Mbretërore të Aviacionit (Royal Air Corps).
+He soon reneged on his promises to Yugoslavia, instead aligning the country with Italy, and in the years that followed, Mussolini's Italy took increasing control of Albania's financial, political and military affairs.
+In September 1928, Zogu secured the parliament's agreement to the dissolution of the Republic and declared Albania to be a monarchy with himself crowned Zog I, King of the Albanians; the National Army being re-styled Ushtria Mbretërore Shqiptare (Royal Albanian Army) and its tiny Air Corps was awarded the title of Forcat Mbretërore të Aviacionit (Royal Air Corps).